dentarg/pynik/README.md

 ## Development / deployment

-Install dependencies for dependencies, most of them are for [cryptography](https://cryptography.io/en/latest/installation/), which is used by requests.
+Install dependencies for dependencies, most of them are for [cryptography], which is used by requests.
 See [`deploy.yml`](deploy.yml) for what packages to install.

 Install bot dependencies.